ethanbass/chromConverter/README.md

 ##### Importing peak lists

-The `read_peaklist` function imports peak lists from 'Agilent ChemStation' REPORT files or 'Shimadzu' ascii files.
+The `read_peaklist` function imports peak lists from 'Agilent ChemStation' REPORT files, 'Shimadzu' ascii, `.lcd` and `.gcd` files, and 'Chromatotec' `.Chrom` files.
 The syntax is similar to `read_chroms`.
 In the simplest case, you can just provide paths to the files or directory you want to read in along with the format (`format_in`), e.g.

 ```r
 pks <- read_peaklist(<path_to_directory>, format_in = "chemstation")